Surfing Bude (Beach & Surf Guide)

 Northcott & Duckpool

 To the north of Bude, you can find Northcott Mouth and Duckpool.
-Both of these lesser-known waves are fickle but can offer up some fun rides under the right conditions.
+These lesser-known waves are fickle but can offer some fun rides under the right conditions.

 Check out our guide on surfing Duckpool to learn more about this rugged surf spot.